 Do you need moving insurance?

 Moving is a stressful process.
 It takes time, money and energy.
-And after all that effort, you want to be sure your things arrive at your new location safe and sound.
+And behind all that effort, you want to be sure your things arrive at your new spot safe and sound.
 Because if they don’t, all the energy you spent will mean nothing.
 Even professional movers can damage your things during the move.
-So, if you’re asking yourself “Do you need moving insurance?”
+So, if you’re questioning yourself “Do you need moving insurance?”
 The answer is definitely yes, and in this article, you’ll see why.

 All you need to know about moving insurance